CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.2.4 remote maintenance.md

 #### OPS.2.4.A16 Training for remote maintenance [IT-Betrieb]

 The administrators SHOULD be provided with sufficient knowledge in dealing with the remote maintenance components.
-These training courses SHOULD be integrated into the already established procedures of the institution.Likewise, the employees SHOULD be informed about what they have to consider in the remote maintenance.
+These training courses SHOULD be integrated into the already established procedures of the institution.
+Likewise, the employees SHOULD be informed about what they have to consider in the remote maintenance.

 #### OPS.2.4.A17 Authentication mechanisms for remote maintenance [IT operation]